RachWalm/spelling-game/README.md

 The key pairs are :

 - word: the word to be spelt
-- image: the source and alt for the image to be displayed in HTML
+- image: the 'source' and 'alt' for the image to be displayed in HTML
 - decs: description to be provided to the user to help them guess the word
 - hint: if hint requested how the spelling is interesting
-- complete: if viewing the word for the first time it is empty, but if it has been skipped then the letters in complete have been put in from the guess array and ar pre-populated so they can't score twice and don't have the frustration of redoing work.
+- complete: if viewing the word for the first time it is empty, but if it has been skipped then the letters in 'complete' have been put in from the **guess** array and are pre-populated so they can't score twice and don't have the frustration of redoing work.
 - firstLetter: if they have requested the the first letter of each word is pre-populated it is taken from here.

 ```JS